 Flat Type:

-If the flat is already unmortgageable (e.g. small studio flatow value), lease extension might not significantly improve marketability.
+If the flat is already unmortgageable (e.g. a small studio flat), lease extension might not significantly improve marketability.

 Mortgage Lender Criteria: